sberrevoets/scottberrevoets.com/content/2025-06-02-art-of-the-state.md

-Title: Art of the State
+Title: Art of the state
 Date: 2025-06-02
 Description: Best practices in defining better state and data models